 As we’ve already explored, interfering with a wetland, whether by accident or intent, can result in massive fines and a legal order to restore the wetland to its former state.
 So before taking any action that affects a wetland, property owners must obtain a permit.
-And to receive a permit, they first need a delineated wetland boundary approved by the U.S. Army Corps of Engineer and the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
+And to receive a permit, they first need a delineated wetland boundary approved by the U.S. Army Corps of Engineers and the Michigan Department of Environment, Great Lakes, and Energy (EGLE).

 A wetland isn’t always wet

 Despite the name, it’s important to understand that not every wetland is a swamp or marsh.
 Some wetlands can be farmed — or even mowed, like a lawn.
 According to the EPA and U.S. Army Corps of Engineers, under the Clean Water Act, wetlands are transitional places between terrestrial and aquatic systems.

 For the purposes of delineation, a wetland must fulfill a trio of characteristics, says Michigan EGLE:

 - Signs of hydrology.
 While the timing, frequency, and degree of saturation can vary depending on climate conditions, geography, soil texture, human intervention, and other factors, the presence of water is necessary for the development of a wetland.

 - Hydric soil.
 Anaerobic soil that holds excessive moisture also typifies a wetland.
 This signature lack of oxygen leads to the formation of characteristic hydric soil indicators.

 - Water-loving plants.
 Wetland plants have adapted to survive under excessively wet conditions.
 The U.S. Army Corps of Engineers’ National Wetland Plant List describes these “hydrophytes” in detail.